zmwm37/zmwm37/README.md

   <h3>Featured Projects</h3>
       <ul>
         <li><a href='https://github.com/zmwm37/music-recommendation'>Music Recommendation Algorithm</a>: implemented two recommendation algorithms from scratch and evaluated on music album dataset.</li>
-        <li>Parallelizing Co-occurrence Matrices: implemented an algorithm from scratch to calculate a co-occurence matrix from a set of documents in parallel and evaluated performance across different core configurations.</li>
+        <li><a href='https://github.com/zmwm37/parallel-co-occurrence'>Parallelizing Co-occurrence Matrices</a>: implemented an algorithm from scratch to calculate a co-occurence matrix from a set of documents in parallel and evaluated performance across different core configurations.</li>
       </ul>
   <!--
   <h3>What I'm working on now</h3>